symienMoore/remind/README.md

 ## 📒 devlog/todo list
 ### 29-08-2025
 I currently have the backend and front end deployed to fly, I am going to get the backend api going first before focusing on ui.
+Also updated deployments.